Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/left_console/aft_section.md

 ### Volume Control Knob

-The volume control knob (<num>1</num>) is turned clockwise to increase audio between cockpits, and counterclockwise to decrease audio between cockpits on the [Intercom](../../../systems/nav_com/intercom.md).
+The volume control knob (<num>1</num>) is turned clockwise to increase audio between cockpits, and counterclockwise to decrease the audio between the cockpits on the [Intercom](../../../systems/nav_com/intercom.md).

 ### Amplifier Select Knob